 - Only certain species spread diseases.

-The CDC evaluated information about several repellents registered by EPA, and found that these four active ingredients typically provide 'reasonably' longer-lasting protection:
+The CDC evaluated information about several repellents registered by EPA, and found that these active ingredients typically provide 'reasonably' longer-lasting protection:

 Always read and follow the product label.
 It tells us about the product's toxicity with signal words.
 It tells us how much and how often to apply the product, and it lists precautions.
 Some skin repellents may include the repellency awareness graphic, which can help you select an insect repellent.
 Repellents that don’t have an EPA Registration number on the label may not have been evaluated for their effectiveness.